Please link this guide if you use it as a reference for your own content

 Support Lisa

-The weapons listed here are solely ranked for their value to the Support/Buffer/Enabler role.
+The weapons listed here are solely for their value to the Support/Buffer/Enabler role.

 Thrilling Tales of Dragon Slayers (TTDS)

-At R5, TTDS provides a hefty ATK% boost to whomever Lisa is buffing.
+At R5, TTDS provides a hefty ATK% boost to whomever Lisa is buffing by swapping onto them.

 Hakushin Ring